 Knowing whether or not your product is ready for market takes much work.
-It’s essential to know the system will do what it’s supposed to do, and users can help you get there by performing User Acceptance Testing (UAT) —potentially saving both time and money down the road.
+It’s essential to know the system will do what it’s supposed to, and users can help you get there by performing User Acceptance Testing (UAT) —potentially saving time and money down the road.
 In addition, if the program isn’t working correctly, there’s a good chance it won’t be accepted.

 Performing UAT helps answer important questions about your product, including whether or not the system’s design meets users’ needs and whether the project has achieved its stated goal(s).
 Early testing is vital because problems uncovered earlier are cheaper and easier to fix.